- What you are looking for woodworking chisels?

 - Top German brand.

-- Retains edge very well even with repeated use.
+- Retains the edge well with repeated use.

 - Best Looking chisel set you can find.